Sahilj11/Learning-notes/Notes/MCA/1st Sem/CN/CN Final notes.md

 6. **Examples:**
    - **Computer Network:** The internet is a prime example of a computer network where devices are connected to share information globally.
    - **Distributed System:** Google's infrastructure, which includes distributed file systems and data processing frameworks, is an example of a distributed system designed to handle large-scale computations and data storage.
+## Propogation time vs Transmission Time
+- Propagation delay:- it is time it takes for a bit to travel from point A to point B in the trasmission media
+	- T<sub>p</sub> = (Distance) / Propagation speed
+- Transmission delay:- A sender needs to put the bits in a packet on the line one by one . if first bit of packet is put on line at time t<sub>1</sub> and last bit is put on the line at time t<sub>2</sub> , transmission delay of packet is (t2 - t1).
+	- T<sub>t</sub> = (Packet length) / (Transmission rate or bandwidth) = L / B
 ## Network Hardware
 There is no generally accepted taxonomy into which all computer networks fit, but two dimensions stand out as important: transmission technology and scale.
 ### There are two types of transmission technology that are in widespread use